DarkflameUniverse/DarkflameServer/docs/Commands.md

       /completemission &#60;mission id&#62;
     </td>
     <td>
-      Completes the mission given by `mission id`, removing the mission from your journal.
+      Completes the mission, removing it from your journal.
     </td>
     <td>
       8